merely-useful/py-rse/index.md

 ## When to Write Tests {#testing-tdd}

-We have now met the three major types of test: unit, integration and regression.
+We have now met the three major types of test: unit, integration, and regression.
 At what point in the code development process should we write these?
 The answer depends on who you ask.